 - Elect to have the matter of the infringement offence heard and determined in Court, by making a written statement to that affect and serving it on EPA Victoria at the address below:

 The Evidence Act 1958 governs the use of statutory declarations.

 Providing a false statutory declaration is an offence for which significant penalties, including imprisonment, can apply.
 This law applies to EPA’s litter reporters as well as people completing a statutory declaration to dispute or nominate someone else for a fine.

-Download a statutory declaration.
+Download a statutory declaration (PDF 146KB).
 The following information must be supplied in a statutory declaration:

 1) - The statutory declaration must -

 a) - declare that the person saw another named person deposit the litter and declare -